 Bacteria wilt can cause plants to die suddenly, often with little to no warning.
 The disease makes its way into the stem of the plant through bacteria in the soil, which leads the stem to become clogged, preventing nutrients and water from reaching the rest of the plant.
 You’ll notice that leaves become wilted when the disease takes hold.
 You can check if the disease is bacterial wilt by placing a stem in a glass of water, if it turns milky then you will need to remove the affected plants and soil.

-While there is no cure for the disease, planting plants in raised beds or pots allows greater control over the soil quality and drainage.
+While there is no cure for the disease, planting olive trees in pots allows greater control over the soil quality and drainage.
 If you are unable to do this, then test that your soil has a pH of around 5.5 and drains well.

 While small numbers of aphids, small sap-sucking pests, are unlikely to cause harm to plants, if found in large quantities they have the ability to cause distorted growth and leave honeydew on foliage which can cause sooty mould to grow.